-Whether its rapid industrialisation in the 1960s, or push for science and technology in the 1990s, great growth and opportunities have always followed when Singapore sets its sights on a national objective, and commits investments and infrastructure towards its realisation.
+Whether it was rapid industrialisation in the 1960s, or pushing for science and technology in the 1990s, great growth and opportunities have always followed when Singapore sets its sights on a national objective, and commits investments and infrastructure towards its realisation.

-Further, there is a whole slew of government grants, incentives and packages that encourage hiring workers, adoption of digital solutions, and expansion plans in general during this current period.
+Further, there is a whole slew of government grants, incentives and packages that encourage hiring workers, training workers, adoption of digital solutions, and expansion plans in general during this current period.

 #4 Low Interest Rate Environment Plus Liquidity Injected Into The Financial Markets

 In an attempt to stimulate the economy and help companies maintain much needed cashflow, central banks around the world have slashed interest rates to historic low levels.